Adhese supports the integration of the Adhese ad server into mobile applications using ad tags.

 /in: interests, this parameter is user-defined.

-The request returns a JSON object with the fields described at List of JSON response structure object fields.
+The request returns a JSON object with the fields described in the List of JSON response structure object fields.
 Adhese returns an empty JSON object (just two curly brackets) if it cannot deliver a suitable ad for the request.